Architect Brett Lowe explaining the site model in 2019

 The site, Block 6 Section 25, Ainslie, (Google map) has an area of 1090m2 and is located within an RZ1 Suburban Zone.
 The site is located in close proximity to the Macarthur Avenue and Ipima Street light rail stops on Northbourne Avenue and approximately 350m from bus services on Cowper Street.

-Yes.
-Finally.
-Our Development Application 202139685 was approved on 20 April 2022 and Building Approval was issued on 10 November 2022.
-See our Process page and our News section for more details of the approvals.
+Three dwellings would not normally get approved on an RZ1 block.
+From 2019, we had to work through a Territory Plan Variation (DV376) and then a Development Application (DA 2021 39685) which was finally approved on 20 April 2022 and the Building Approval was issued on 10 November 2022.
+See our History page and the earlier entries in our News section for more details of the process.
 With our DA approved, the variation to our lease finalised, the Building Approval issued, we went through a modified tender process and in September 2023, selected Alliance Building Group - ACT to build our new home.

 24 Angas Street Ainslie ACT

 We designed our small community to fit into the neighbourhood.
-From the street our building would present itself as a single structure and fits well within the solar envelope.
-We have designed our development to ensure maximum green space on the site.
+From the street our building presents as a single structure and fits well within the solar envelope.
+We designed our development to ensure maximum green space on the site.
 Our plot ratio is around 40% which is less than what is accepted for single dwellings in RZ1.

-The intended design and land usage complements the RZ1 desired character.
-The proposal is within an established suburban neighbourhood, and consistent with single residences, will have only one street address with one letterbox.
-The proposed density, scale, height, materiality, and area dedicated to private open space also conform.
-The front and side setbacks, building envelope and solar fence are all respected and comply with the current codes.
-The scale, height and bulk are appropriate in established Angas Street streetscape, suburban RZ1 renewal and the surrounding and adjacent sites.
+The design and land usage complements the RZ1 desired character.
+The development is within an established suburban neighbourhood, and consistent with single residences, it has only one street address with one letterbox.
+The density, scale, height, materiality, and the area dedicated to private open space also conform.
+The front and side setbacks, building envelope and solar fence are all respected and comply with the codes current at the time.
+The scale, height and bulk are appropriate in the established Angas Street streetscape, the suburban RZ1 zone and the surrounding and adjacent sites.

 Density

 The central idea of our cooperative housing model is to establish three 2-bedroom units for private households and a communal building with shared facilities.
 The number of units is restricted by the size and orientation of the site.
-Passive solar principles and integrated garden space are fundamental to the development, the resultant built form and to the community it will house.
+Passive solar principles and integrated garden space are fundamental to the development, the resultant built form and to the philosophy of our community.

-This proposal will uphold garden city principles to further enrich suburban and social assets in established precincts.
+This project upholds garden city principles to further enrich suburban and social assets in established precincts.

 Is this a sustainable design?

 Definitely.
-The buildings will include photovoltaic (PV) solar panels with battery storage, high-efficiency electric appliances for hot water (heat pumps), heating and lighting, and rainwater harvesting.
-We will share all-electric vehicles charged from the PV/battery system.
+The buildings include photovoltaic (PV) solar panels with battery storage, high-efficiency electric appliances for heating, cooling and hot water (heat pumps), and for lighting, plus rainwater harvesting.
+We share all-electric vehicles charged from the PV/battery system.

 A study of the solar passive design.
 On the left is the southern access and courtyard; the northern gardens on the right.

-Passive solar design principles will be employed including insulation, thermal mass, double-glazing, shading, natural cross-ventilation, minimal areas of external paving and cool-garden design utilising deep watering methods.
-Solar access will be controlled through the careful design of building elements, seasonal shade structures and plant species selection.
+Passive solar design principles have been employed including insulation, thermal mass, double-glazing, shading, natural cross-ventilation, minimal areas of external paving and cool-garden design utilising deep watering methods.
+Solar access is controlled through the careful design of building elements, seasonal shade structures and plant species selection.

 Roof Plan showing solar panels on 30 degree roof slopes.

 Introduction of a vegetation corridor on the full length of the north and south sides of the site along with a diversity of under-storey plantings will develop native bird habitat.
-All site boundaries will be marked by green transition zones to meld the development with its neighbouring sites.
-Stepped open-ended gutters will be utilised to harvest rainwater and retain on site with in-ground storage tanks for extensive use in the planted landscape and wicking beds for vegetables.
+All site boundaries are marked by green transition zones to meld the development with its neighbouring sites.
+Stepped open-ended gutters are utilised to harvest rainwater and retain on site with in-ground storage tanks for extensive use in the planted landscape and wicking beds for vegetables.